DataDog/dd-trace-rb/docs/GettingStarted.md

 #### Transporting in Test Mode

-The test mode can be used for testing distributed tracing behavior.
-Enabling this setting will mean every span will be sent (no sampling is applied) and the transport will send data synchronously.
+Use the test mode for testing distributed tracing behavior.
+Enabling this setting causes every span to be sent (no sampling is applied) and causes the transport to send data synchronously.
-It is configured by setting `c.tracing.test_mode.enabled` to true.
+To configure test mode, set `c.tracing.test_mode.enabled` to `true`.

 If you're looking to disable tracing while your test suite is running, consider using the `tracing.enabled` setting to disable sending of traces.